Drag coefficient: Background

 is essentially a statement that the drag force on any object is proportional to the density of the fluid and proportional to the square of the relative flow speed between the object and the fluid.
 The factor of $1/2$ comes from the dynamic pressure of the fluid, which is equal to the kinetic energy density.

 The value of $c_\mathrm d$ is not a constant but varies as a function of flow speed, flow direction, object position, object size, fluid density and fluid viscosity.
 Speed, kinematic viscosity and a characteristic length scale of the object are incorporated into a dimensionless quantity called the Reynolds number $\mathrm{Re}$. $c_\mathrm d$ is thus a function of $\mathrm{Re}$.
 In a compressible flow, the speed of sound is relevant, and $c_\mathrm d$ is also a function of Mach number $\mathrm{Ma}$.

 For certain body shapes, the drag coefficient $c_\mathrm d$ only depends on the Reynolds number $\mathrm{Re}$, Mach number $\mathrm{Ma}$ and the direction of the flow.
 For low Mach number $\mathrm{Ma}$, the drag coefficient is independent of Mach number.
 Also, the variation with Reynolds number $\mathrm{Re}$ within a practical range of interest is usually small, while for cars at highway speed and aircraft at cruising speed, the incoming flow direction is also more-or-less the same.
 Therefore, the drag coefficient $c_\mathrm d$ can often be treated as a constant.

 For a streamlined body to achieve a low drag coefficient, the boundary layer around the body must remain attached to the surface of the body for as long as possible, causing the wake to be narrow.
 A high form drag results in a broad wake.
 The boundary layer will transition from laminar to turbulent if Reynolds number of the flow around the body is sufficiently great.
 Larger velocities, larger objects, and lower viscosities contribute to larger Reynolds numbers.

-Drag coefficient C_{d} for a sphere as a function of Reynolds number Re, as obtained from laboratory experiments.
+Drag coefficient $C_d$ for a sphere as a function of Reynolds number Re, as obtained from laboratory experiments.
 The dark line is for a sphere with a smooth surface, while the lighter line is for the case of a rough surface.
 The numbers along the line indicate several flow regimes and associated changes in the drag coefficient: